 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to extend a special thanks to Jay & Kathy Speck for the time and energy put into sampling Chestermere Lake in 2019.
-We would also like to thank Sarah Davis Cornet, Caleb Sinn, and Pat Heney, who were summer technicians in 2019.
-Executive Director Bradley Peter and Program Coordinator Caitlin Mader were instrumental in planning and organizing the field program.
-This report was prepared by Pat Heney, Bradley Peter, and Caleb Sinn.
+A special thanks to Nina Bruchet, Sonja LeDuc, Matt Juristy and Kathy Speck for their commitment to collecting data at Chestermere Lake.
+We would also like to thank Kyra Ford and Ryan Turner, who were summer technicians in 2020.
+Executive Director Bradley Peter and Program Manager Caleb Sinn were instrumental in planning and organizing the field program.
+This report was prepared by Caleb Sinn and Bradley Peter.